RMS Mauretania (1906): Conversion from coal to oil

+With conversion, the engineering staff of Mauretania was reduced from 446 to 175, and enabled her to complete a full round trip from Southampton to New York and back without having to refuel.
+It was estimated she would burn 600 LT of oil per 24 hours, compared to 1000 LT of coal previously.

+In May 1922, she broke her record for an eastbound transatlantic crossing, demonstrating the success of her oil conversion.

+Further refits

-It was during these years her promenade was enclosed.
+It was during these years her promenade was enclosed temporarily, and her funnels were modified to have an ovoid shape, making them look nearly identical to Lusitania.
 Cunard decided that the ship's once revolutionary turbines were in desperate need of an overhaul.
 In 1923, a major refitting was begun in Southampton.
 Mauretania's turbines were dismantled.
 Halfway through the overhaul, the shipyard workers went on strike and the work was halted, so Cunard had the ship towed to Cherbourg, France, where the work was completed at another shipyard.
 In May 1924, the ship returned to Atlantic service.

-In 1928 Mauretania was refurbished with a new interior design and in the next year her speed record was broken by the German liner Bremen, with a speed of 28 kn.
+The next several years would prove to Cunard that the changes made to Mauretania had helped, and she was a very popular and successful vessel during this time.
+In 1928, Mauretania was refurbished with a new interior design and in the next year her speed record was broken by the German liner Bremen, with a speed of 28 kn.
 On 27 August, Cunard permitted the former ocean greyhound to have one final attempt to recapture the record from the newer German liner, but even her best efforts could only come just short of Bremen's record.
 She was taken out of service and her engines were adjusted to produce more power to give a higher service speed; however, this was still not enough.
 Bremen represented a new generation of ocean liners that were far more powerful and technologically advanced than the aging Cunard liner.
 Even though Mauretania did not beat her German rival, the ship lost by just a fraction after decades of design improvement and beat all her own previous speed records both east and westbound.
-In 1929, Mauretania collided with a train ferry near Robbins Reef Light.
-No-one was killed or injured and her damage was quickly repaired.
+In November 1929, under the command of Captain Samuel Giles Spencer McNeil Mauretania collided with a train ferry near Robbins Reef Light after departing New York, damaging two hull plates on her port bow above the waterline.
+No-one was killed or injured, many of her passengers were asleep and awoke the next morning to find themselves back in New York under inspection.
+Her damage was quickly repaired and she departed again the next day.